 What Is a Home Warranty Arbitration Clause?

-A home warranty arbitration clause is a contractual provision buried in most home warranty agreements that requires any dispute between you and the warranty company to be resolved through private arbitration — not in a courtroom.
+A home warranty arbitration clause is a contractual provision buried in most home warranty agreements that requires any dispute between you and the warranty company to be resolved through private arbitration rather than in a courtroom.
 When you sign a home warranty contract, you're typically agreeing in advance to give up your right to sue in civil court.

 Why do companies love arbitration clauses?

 It's important to understand the difference between binding and non-binding arbitration.
 Most home warranty contracts require binding arbitration, meaning both parties must accept the arbitrator's decision.
 Non-binding arbitration, which is rarer, allows either party to reject the outcome and still pursue litigation.
-When you understand how a home warranty works, reviewing the arbitration clause should be one of your first steps.
+When you file a home warranty claim, reviewing the arbitration clause should be one of your first steps.

 How Home Warranty Arbitration Works: Step-by-Step